 Chef Jenn’s tips

 - Don’t have ground chicken?
-Switch up the ground chicken for ground pork or turkey, or even lamb.
+Switch up the ground chicken for ground pork, ground beef, ground turkey, or even ground lamb.

 - Add other seasonings like dill, capers, mint, onion, and all your other favorite Greek ingredients.